lee8oi/gorcon/track/README.md

 track is used for tracking player stats & chat messages.
 Utilizes gorcon to monitor game server activity.
 Also has a snapshot system which stores a copy of the current player list as JSON in the 'snapshot.json' file.
-Snapshots are used to recover playerlist data (including session playtime) in the event of application interruption/etc.

 Example: